QuestPDF/QuestPDF-Documentation/docs/going-production/platform-specific-dependencies.md

 dotnet workload install wasm-tools
 ```

-Then you will need to add the SkiaSharp.Views.Blazor Nuget package to your project.
+Then you will need to add the SkiaSharp.Views.Blazor NuGet package to your project.
 SkiaSharp is a crossplatform graphics library based on Skia.

 ```
 dotnet add package –-prerelease SkiaSharp.Views.Blazor